Brendan-Bruner/OOAnimal/README.md

 ***Standard***

 Contains the Class.h and Trait.h files.
-These files provide the wrappers for doing OO programming in C.
+These files provide the wrappers to make OO programming in C easier.

 ***WikiSrc***